-UK approves use of 2nd COVID-19 vaccine that is simpler
+UK approves use of 2nd COVID-19 vaccine with easier storage

 That’s not as good as some other vaccine candidates, but Soriot recently told the Sunday Times newspaper that he was confident the vaccine would prove as effective as its rivals.

+But in a change of approach, the British government said that with the AstraZeneca vaccine it would prioritize giving as many people as possible a single dose, which is believed to give a large measure of protection against the virus.
+It said people at the highest risk would get priority, and everyone would get a second jab within 12 weeks of the first.

+“The rollout will start on Jan.
+4 and will really accelerate into the first few weeks of next year,” British Health Secretary Matt Hancock told told Sky News.

-The vaccine is expected to be relied on in many countries because of its low cost, availability and ease of use.
+The Oxford-AstraZeneca vaccine is expected to be relied on in many countries because of its low cost, availability and ease of use.
 It can be kept in refrigerators rather than the ultra-cold storage some other vaccines require.
 The company has said it will sell it for $2.50 a dose and plans to make up to 3 billion doses by the end of 2021.

 “We have a vaccine for the world,” said one study leader, Oxford’s Dr. Andrew Pollard.

+“At the moment, there’s no evidence that the vaccines won’t work against the new variant,” Pollard told Radio 4.
+“But that is something which we have to look at.
+We can’t be complacent about this variant or perhaps future variants.”

-Researchers claim the vaccine protected against disease in 62% of those given two full doses and in 90% of those initially given a half dose.
+Researchers claim the vaccine protected against disease in 62% of those given two full doses and in 90% of those initially given a half dose because of a manufacturing error.
 However, the second group included only 2,741 people — too few to be conclusive.

 Questions also remain about how well the vaccine protects older people.
 Only 12% of study participants were over 55 and they were enrolled later, so there hasn’t been enough time to see whether they develop infections at a lower rate than those not given the vaccine.